-Five Build Phase Mistakes and How To Fix Them
+5 Build Phase Mistakes & How To Fix Them

 TOOLBOX: It’s that time of year for many cyclists: our base training period is ending and we’re moving into the “build phase”.
-But these five common mistakes can stop your progress, so here’s what to watch out form and how to keep your training on track.
+But these five common mistakes can stop your progress, so here’s what to watch for and how to keep your training on track.

 To me, all great training is based on a simple paradigm: the ability of the rider vs. the demands of the event.
 If you’ve invested in a solid winter of base training, this period can require some significant training decisions to ensure you maximize all that base training.